 Official State Butterfly of Delaware

+The brilliant tiger swallowtail butterfly (Pterourus glaucus) was designated the official state butterfly of Delaware June 10,1999.
 The tiger swallowtail butterfly is indigenous to Delaware and can be seen in deciduous woods, along streams, rivers, wooded swamps, and in towns and cities throughout the state.
 Alabama, Georgia, South Carolina, and Virginia also recognize the tiger swallowtail butterfly as a state symbol.
 All State Insects

-Female tiger swallowtails are often mostly black or brown (mimicking the poisonous pipevine swallowtail butterfly).
-However, females can also have yellow and black tiger stripes very similar to the males.
+Female tiger swallowtails are often mostly black or brown (mimicking the poisonous pipevine swallowtail butterfly), however, females can also have yellow and black tiger stripes very similar to the males.
 Females lay their eggs on host plants that include yellow poplar, black willow, black cherry, American hornbeam, red maple, spicebush, American elm, and sassafras.

 When the eggs first hatch, tiger swallowtail caterpillars resemble bird droppings (an effective camouflage from predators).
 As the caterpillars grow, they turn green with a large head and bright "eyespots" (not actually eyes, but another tactic to discourage attackers).
 Many predators eat tiger swallowtail caterpillars including birds, squirrels, raccoons, and shrews.

 Adult tiger swallowtail butterflies drink nectar from flowers (including milkweed, thistles, Japanese honeysuckle, ironweed, and red clover).
 In this way butterflies help with plant pollination and many people plant flower gardens specifically to attract these beautiful insects.